 Property tax revenue also helps support a vibrant, healthy community by funding recreational programs, parks and trails throughout the City of Mission.

-City utilities like water, sewer and waste management are user funded.
+City utilities like water, sewer and solid waste are user funded.

 The Community Charter requires all municipal spending be authorized by bylaw, adopted by Council.
 The five-year Financial Plan (or budget) bylaw provides a budgetary framework for the City to plan and manage its resources, revenues and expenditures in order to best serve the community.